laktek/punch/README.md

 ### With Punch you can...

-* Easily, setup a site using boilerplates.
+* Use boilerplates to quickly setup a site.
 * Write minimal templates with Mustache.
 * Create flexible site structures with inheritable layouts and partials.
 * Define page contents in JSON.